droidwayin/GentleDynamics/README.md

 This preset employs surgical compression techniques to solve the common problem of fluctuating dialogue levels in modern movies.
 Unlike traditional loudness normalization that raises the entire volume, often exaggerating noise and crushing impactful sounds, this chain works intelligently without using AutoGain and Equalizer.

-**It does one thing**: it ensures the the dialogue is always clear, while faithfully respecting and preserving the dynamics and impact of the original soundtrack.
+This preset ensures the dialogue is always clear, while respecting the dynamics and impact of the original soundtrack.
 You get consistent, ***intelligible speech*** closer to EBU R 128 standards.

-🔊 **Set your volume based on the loudest moments.
-Dialogue will stay clear and easy to hear, even in movies like Dune with quiet whispers and loud action.**
+🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes.

 >If you have any AutoEQ profile place it above the limiter plugin.